Eveieve/node/02-Clients&servers/README.md

 # 6. Express Apps

 - Express is a framework that helps us manage routing, server-side logic, requests, responses in a much elegant way.

+# 7. View Engines

+(template engine)

+## EJS

+# 8. Middleware

+- Any code which runs (on the server) between getting a request and sending a response

+- app.use(func)
+- app.use('./', func)

+- app.use(func)

+- The order of middleware is very important

+## Middleware examples

+- Logger middleware to log details of every request
+- Authentication check middleware for protected routes
+- Middleware to parse JSON data from requests
+- Return 404 pages